developer-krushna/Jadx-Api21/README.md

 ## What's new
-• Added custom Consumer classes
+- Added custom Consumer classes

-• Java8 lambda expressions are now replaced with Traditional method
+- Java8 lambda expressions are now replaced with Traditional method
+- java.nio.files classes are replaced with java.io.File

-• Removed stream APIs
+- Removed stream APIs

-• Many more you can check
+- Many more you can check